Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Methodology: The Framework

 In this section, we introduce \sicog{}, a self-learning framework for constructing next-generation foundation MLLMs.
 We begin with a comprehensive overview in Section~\ref{sec:method_overview}, then delve into the details of \cod{} for systematic perception enhancement in Section~\ref{sec:cod_perception}, followed by structured CoT for systematic reasoning enhancement in Section~\ref{sec:cot_reasoning}.
+A comprehensive introduction to \sicog{} is available in Appendix~\ref{sec:complete_overview}.